Introduction of the Fuchikashira from Wakeido

 Description

-The Omori School is a prestigious lineage alongside the Ishiguro and Yanagawa schools within the Yokoya School, founded by Hidechou, who trained under Yokoya Somin, and later flourished under the second generation, Hidenaga.
+The Oomori School is a prestigious lineage alongside the Ishiguro-ha and Yanagawa-ha within the Okutani School, founded by Hidehisa, who trained under Yokoya Somin, and flourished under the second generation, Hidenaga.

-This piece exemplifies the high skill of the Omori School, featuring a high-relief color painting of a peony lion on a red copper ground in the Yokoya style.
+This piece showcases the high skill of the Oomori School, featuring a high relief color painting of a peony lion on a red-copper fish scale ground in the Yokoya style.

 Show original text